AdaCore/learn/courses/intro-to-spark/book/01_Overview.rst

        end Store;
     end P;

-This code is not correct: access types are not part of the SPARK subset.
-In this case, they are very useful because without them we can't store arbitrarily long strings in an array.
-One solution here is to use :ada:`SPARK_Mode` to separate parts of the access type from the rest of the code in a fine grained manner.
+This code is not correct: general access types are not part of the SPARK subset.
+Not that we could use here a pool-specific access type for ``String_Access`` by removing the keyword ``all`` in its definition.
+In the case where it's necessary to keep a general access type (for example to be able to store pointers to variables on the stack), another solution here is to use :ada:`SPARK_Mode` to separate the definition of ``String_Access`` from the rest of the code in a fine grained manner.

 Example #7
 ~~~~~~~~~~

-Here's a new version of the previous example, which we've modified to hide
+Here's a new version of the previous example, which we've modified to hide the
-the access type inside the private part of package ``P``, using ``pragma
+general access type inside the private part of package ``P``, using ``pragma
 SPARK_Mode (Off)`` at the start of the private part.

 .. code:: ada prove_flow_button